amirmahdimon/TaskMaster/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### Create new flutter project
+- open vscode or any library you have
+- in windows (ctrl+shift+p) to accses command and search new flutter project
+- you need to download this project and then copy [lib-android-images] to replace in our project.